sharifbhuiyan/Election_Analysis/README.md

 </p>

-- The county, Denver had the largest number of votes.
+- The county, Denver had the largest number of votes, 306,055.

 - The number of votes and the percentage of the total votes each candidate received :